Bokeh: Why It’s great and Why We Shouldn’t Obsess Over It.

 I mean, look at it… it’s pretty cool to see, isn’t it?

 There’s something undeniably pleasing about smooth, creamy backgrounds and perfectly round highlights.
 They feel cinematic.
 They feel professional.
-For many photographers, bokeh becomes a shorthand for “good photography”, a visual cue that says this was taken with a proper camera rather than a phone.
-Shallow depth of field has become synonymous with skill, even though, technically speaking, it’s one of the easiest things to achieve once you have the right lens.
+For many photographers, bokeh becomes a shorthand for “good photography”, a visual cue that says this was taken with a proper camera rather than a phone (portrait mode on lots of phones achieve this by applying filters to the background of your images, and not optically by adjusting the aperture).
+Shallow depth of field has become synonymous with skill, even though, technically speaking, it’s one of the easiest things to achieve once you have the right lens and you know how to position your subject in relation to the background.

 And that’s where the problem starts.